algolia/autocomplete/packages/website/docs/reverseSnippetHit.md

 Returns a virtual node with highlighted non-matching matching parts of an Algolia hit's snippet.

+The `reverseSnippetHit` function lets you turn an Algolia hit's snippet into a virtual node with highlighted non-matching parts for a given attribute.

 ## Examples

 ### With a single string

+To determine what attribute to parse, you can pass it as a string.

 ```js
 import { reverseSnippetHit } from '@algolia/autocomplete-js';